magicmicros/ml7280_clone/README.md

 As I moved along, I redraw the whole schematic in EAGLE.
 I just used basic components and didn't care for a physical match of each, so there is no PCB file for this.
 Almost all of the SMD caps does not have a value.
 It was simply too much work to unsolder every one of them to measure them.
 Most of the values are not critical anyway.
 I used the original component numbering, so it was easier to relate the schematic to the actual board.
 It took about 3 full days, but I think I got everything done.
+Phew!

 ## Simulation